 Clustering polymorphism types

 We used the heatmaps 2 hierarchical clustering methods from the basic stats package in R (v3.4.0) in order to heuristically identify mutation types that vary in similar ways across the globe.
 In doing so, we defined the “profile” of a mutation m across a set of populations as a vector of the inferred mutation rate of m in each population.
 Each pattern of rates across populations was normalized by fold difference above or below the mean rate for that profile.
-We used Euclidean distance to construct each heatmap and for comparison, selected because these methods gave the most clearly interpretable results and agreed the most closely with previous work4–6 (Supplementary Note)
+We used Euclidean distance to construct each heatmap and for comparison, selected because these methods gave the most clearly interpretable results and agreed the most closely with previous work4–6.

 Testing for enrichment of profile #3 on the X chromosome